crashappsec/chalk/src/docs/guide-user-guide.md

 3. Configure build systems to start up with global aliases, aliasing `docker` to `chalk`.

-In all these cases, Chalk will search the rest of the user's `PATH` for docker (unless configured to look in a specific location).
+In all these cases, chalk will search the rest of the user's `PATH` for docker (unless configured to look in a specific location).

 Build wrapping is conservative in that if chalk cannot, for some